Panbanisha: Using Yerkish

 Apes are physically unable to speak English because they lack the vocal structures that humans have.
 Although they cannot speak English, they may be able to understand and respond to spoken English, and they can still communicate through Yerkish and sign language.

 Panbanisha was exposed to advanced ways of communicating from the first week she was born.
 The Yerkish lexigram language uses symbols that mean a word or phrase in English, when arranged in the correct grammatical sequence.
 For example, one of the symbols that Panbanisha used was TV.
 She would push the TV symbol as part of a string of symbols to show that she wanted to watch the television.
 Between six and eight months of age she seemed to respond to a symbol after a caregiver pointed or touched it.
 At a year old she learned the meaning of "no" and "come here".
 Panbanisha answered correctly to 94% of the lexigram symbols and English words between 1986 and 1989 (1–4 years old).
 At three years old Panbanisha understood 80 spoken English words.

 Panbanisha used vocal gestures to respond to different words before she used the lexigrams.
 The lexigrams were used to show that apes could learn a language with a strict syntax, actually communicate with other people, and understand English and not just repeat or imitate human actions.
 In a typical experiment Panbanisha and Kanzi, Panbanisha's half brother, were put in separate rooms with only a small, open, window and a lexigram keyboard to communicate with each other.
 The objective was to get a cup of yogurt from one bonobo to the other using the lexigram keyboard to communicate.
 Kanzi was given the yogurt and Panbanisha was supposed to receive it.
 Panbanisha used the yogurt symbol on the lexigram keyboard asking for the yogurt.
 After a little time Kanzi agreed and gave Panbanisha the yogurt through the open window.
-Here is a video of another demonstration in which Panbanisha responds to spoken English by pointing to either images or Yerkish lexigrams.